Urgent Eye Exams and Treatment

 Your eyes with the delicate care they deserve!
 If you cannot remove the object, do not continue to try.
 Contact our emergency eye doctor for immediate help, and we will use specialized tools to remove it.

-At Family Eye Center, we stay current with medical technologies.
+At Family Eye & Laser, we stay current with medical technologies.
 Our office is equipped with precise diagnostics – so you receive precise emergency treatment.
 Contact us to book an urgent eye exam.